-Moving to pleasant voice, this concept was first used by Bühler (1986) in her what is often cited as a seminal study, where a set of sixteen linguistic and extra-linguistic criteria for assessing interpreters' interpreting quality were employed --- with none defined --- to survey professional interpreters' view of their relative importance.
-In the absence of descriptors designated to pleasant voice and other assessment criteria, several studies (e.g., Kurz, 1993; Moser, 1996; Collados Aís, 1998; Chiaro & Nocella, 2004; Zhang & Ke, 2008 and Pöchhacker & Zwischenberger, 2010) followed a similar or identical line of inquiry.
-These studies on the one hand have shown the importance of a pleasant voice for interpreters, but on the other hand have also brought about new issues needing further investigation.
-For example, there is the need for a definition of each of Bühler's criteria as without a definition, research subjects' understandings of the criteria, including pleasant voice, are likely to be different, an issue that Bühler herself also raised and that was supported by the findings from Iglesias (2013).
+Moving to pleasant voice, this concept was first used by Bühler (1986) in her what is often cited as a seminal study, where a set of sixteen linguistic and extra-linguistic criteria for assessing interpreters' interpreting quality were employed - with none defined - to survey professional interpreters' view of their relative importance.
+In the absence of descriptors designated to pleasant voice and other assessment criteria, several studies (e.g., Chiaro & Nocella, 2004; Collados Aís, 1998; Kurz, 1993; Moser, 1996; Pöchacker & Zwischenberger, 2010; Zhang & Ke, 2008) followed a similar or identical line of inquiry.
+These studies on the one hand have brought to the fore the importance of a pleasant voice for interpreters, but on the other hand have also brought about new issues needing further investigation.
+For example, there is the need for a definition of each of Bühler's criteria as without a definition, research subjects' understandings of the criteria, including pleasant voice, are likely to be different, an issue that Bühler herself also raised and that was corroborated by the findings from Iglesias (2013).
 For another example, there is the need to explicitly categorise intonation into voice, and accordingly vivid intonation into pleasant voice.
-While asking their research subjects to assess pleasant voice, Collados Aís (1998), Zhang and Ke (2008), and Pöchhacker and Zwischenberger (2010) added a category called vivid intonation but did not provide a definition or explanation for the two concepts.
-We feel this approach gives the impression that vivid intonation is not part of pleasant voice and accordingly intonation is not part of voice, although it is not clear whether or not the researchers in question actually held such a view.
+While asking their research subjects to assess pleasant voice, Collados Aís (1998), Zhang and Ke (2008), and Pöchacker and Zwischenberger (2010) added a category called vivid intonation but did not provide a definition or explanation for the two concepts.
+This approach gives the impression that vivid intonation is not part of pleasant voice and accordingly intonation is not part of voice, although it is not clear whether or not the researchers in question actually held such a view.

 It is worth noting that in Iglesias (2013, p.
-107; also see Table 1), interpreting service users' perception of interpreters' pleasant voice made no reference to "voice quality or the timbre of the voice and its spectral features".
-We believe this would be a useful and appropriate approach for interpreter education and interpreting assessment.
+107; also see Table 1), interpreting service users' perception of interpreters' pleasant voice made no reference to 'voice quality or the timbre of the voice and its spectral features'.
+This would be a useful and appropriate approach for interpreter education and interpreting assessment.
 According to Laver (2009, pp. 9-10; italics original):